Insurance Contract Law: Insurable Interest

 - Initiation: Could include discussing scope and terms of reference with lead Government Department

 - Pre-consultation: Could include approaching interest groups and specialists, producing scoping and issues papers, finalising terms of project

 - Consultation: Likely to include consultation events and paper, making provisional proposals for comment

 - Policy development: Will include analysis of consultation responses.
 Could include further issues papers and consultation on draft Bill

 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

-We then conducted a short consultation exercise on a draft Bill designed to give effect to our proposals.
-The consultation closed on 20 May 2016.
+In April 2016, we conducted a short consultation exercise on a draft Bill designed to give effect to our proposals.

 Area of law